 Compulsory for all specialist registrars commencing training after January 2003.
 Exam syllabus and application forms are available from The Society of Apothecaries of London: www.apothecaries.org.
 Exams are held twice a year but will soon reduce to one diet per year.

 6. Diploma in HIV medicine

-Compulsory for specialist registrars on the 2010 GUM curriculum and advisable for those on other curricula.
-The exam is held twice a year but will soon reduce to one diet per year.
+Compulsory for specialist registrars on the 2010 and 2016 curriculum.
+The exam is currently held twice a year but will soon reduce to one diet per year.

 For details go to www.apothecaries.org.